erondpowell/practice-problems/README.md

 # practice-problems
-A repo of (almost) all the practice problems, coursework and notes.
+A repo with most of the major practice problems, coursework and notes I have worked through.